 You’ll also be removed from marketing databases so that the online gaming companies will no longer be able to contact you.

-GamStop doesn't only provide self-exclusion from the sites where you currently have open accounts, but even from the ones you don't.
+GamStop provides self-exclusion services not only from the sites where you currently have open accounts, but even from the ones where you don't.

-So, if you feel tempted to sign up to a site where you've never held an account during your self-exclusion period, your request will be denied.
+So, if you’re tempted to sign up to a site where you've never held an account during your self-exclusion period, your request will be denied.

 It only takes a few minutes to sign up with GamStop and start the self-exclusion process.

 Simply head to GamStop and provide a few details that will help them confirm your identity.
 These include your postcode, date of birth and email address.